Lower School (Grades 1-5)

 We’ve discovered that helping students with key cognitive skills directly impacts their ability to read, comprehend, write, and problem solve.

-The Carroll Cognitive Development program uses two distinct, but highly complementary, approaches to strengthening the underlying learning skills of each student and create better learners:
+Carroll's Cognitive Development program uses two distinct, but highly complementary, approaches to strengthening the underlying learning skills of each student and create better learners:

 (b) In the Targeted Cognitive Intervention (TCI) program, cognitive profiles reveal where learning weaknesses exist and directly target those underlying deficits in areas such as reaction time, processing speed, visual working memory, verbal working memory, and many forms of executive function.